jakelishman/dev-forum-23-dynamic-circuits/README.md

 ### Advanced users' setup

-:bangbang: **This will not work until Terra 0.24.0rc1 is released, scheduled for 2023-04-20.** :bangbang:

 If you are familiar enough with the stack to try out use of the new `switch` operation, you will need to use the prerelease version of Qiskit Terra, 0.24.0rc1 (see task 5 below).
 You will likely want to do this in a separate virtual environment.
 The prerelease of Qiskit Terra can be installed with